International Student Accommodation Subsidy

 I don’t hold a student visa but I am enrolled to commence my course in 2023.
 Will I qualify for this payment?

-Applicants must be able to demonstrate they have a confirmed full-time enrolment as an international student at an eligible institution for a period of at least one year / two semesters commencing on or after 26 October 2022 to be eligible for this program.
+Applicants must have a Confirmation of Enrolment (CoE) issued by their education provider and be able to demonstrate they have a confirmed full-time enrolment as an international student at an eligible institution for at least two semesters commencing in Semester 2, 2023 to be eligible for this program.
+If a CoE cannot be issued for your enrolment, you will be considered ineligible for this round.

-No, current eligibility criteria for this payment requires students to be studying in Western Australia for one year / two semesters or more.
+No, current eligibility criteria for this round of the Scheme requires students to be studying onshore in Western Australia for at least two semesters (or equivalent) or more.
 Confirmed pathway enrolments may be considered.

 Why is my application taking so long to process?

 The speed at which your application is assessed depends on a number of factors, including the date it was submitted and the quality of the documentation provided.
-If your application requires follow-up by JTSI due to the incorrect documentation or information being provided, this will delay the assessment and progression of your application.
-To avoid delays, please ensure your application includes all required documentation.
+If your application requires any follow-up by JTSI, this will delay the assessment and progression of your application.
+To avoid delays, please ensure your application includes all required information as noted in these guidelines.

 What is a Pathway course?

-In order to meet the minimum English language requirements prior to studying at a University or VET education provider, some international students must complete an ELICOS Pathway course.
+In order to meet the minimum English language requirements prior to studying at a University or VET education provider, some international students must complete additional studies.
 This requirement is noted on the Confirmation of Enrolment issued for the University or VET course you have enrolled in.

-In order to verify an applicant is undertaking an ELICOS Pathway course, additional Confirmation of Enrolment evidence will need to be provided in the application.
+In order to verify an applicant is undertaking a pathway course, additional Confirmation of Enrolment evidence will need to be provided in the application.

 What is the correct documentation I need to attach to avoid delays in the assessment and progression of my application?